 â€˘ Generators and Energy Storage for Back-up Power â€“ Refer to our Standby Power Connection Procedure

 Please callÂ (303) 688-3100,Â Ext.
 5302, to have an information packet sent, which includes cover letter, list of documents needed, interconnection agreement and rules and regulations.

 Net Metering FAQs

-The energy your interconnected renewable system generates directly offsets energy that IREA provides to you on a kWh-to-kWh basis.
+The energy your interconnected renewable system generates directly offsets energy that IREA provides you on a kilowatt-hour-to-kilowatt-hour basis.
 If your system generates more energy than you consume, it is delivered to IREAâ€™s distribution system.
 If, during a monthly billing period, the energy delivered to IREA exceeds the amount of energy delivered to you from IREA, that energy is credited and carried forward to offset use in future months.
-An annual â€śtrue-upâ€ť is performed each year within 60 days following the end of the May billing cycle, IREA provides a bill credit or refund for any remaining excess generation accrued at IREAâ€™s avoided cost of power as calculated by IREA for the previous calendar year.
-The monthly service charge remains applicable each month and a Load Factor Adjustment may be applicable as well.
+An annual â€śtrue-upâ€ť is performed each year within 60 days of the end of the May billing cycle, at which point IREA provides a bill credit or refund for any remaining excess generation accrued at IREAâ€™s avoided cost of power, as calculated by IREA for the previous calendar year.
+The monthly service charge remains applicable each month, and a Load Factor Adjustment may be applicable..

 What are distributed generation (DG) resources?

 DG systems are small-scale, on-site power generating sources located at or near customersâ€™ homes or businesses.
 Some common examples include rooftop solar panels, micro-turbines, small wind and combined heat and power systems.
 Customers with these types of generation systems connect to the local electric grid and use the grid both to buy power from IREA during times when their DG systems are not producing enough to meet their needs and to sell power to IREA when their systems are producing more electricity than is needed.

 What is meant by net metering?